 The Proposed 2018 European Union’s Budget Plan Seeks Millions for Blockchain Technology

-According to public records, the European Union's 2018 budget is asking for millions for blockchain research and development.
-One of the project includes a Wi-Fi initiative that would enable free Wi-Fi across the EU for residents.
-The report goes on to state, "As a starting point, the project will aim at underpinning the voucher scheme of the Wifi4EU project with blockchain technology, allowing for transparent and traceable payment of EU funds to the private companies, which install the Wifi4EU infrastructure.
+According to public records, the European Union’s 2018 budget is asking for millions for blockchain research and development.
+One of the projects includes a Wi-Fi initiative that would enable free Wi-Fi across the EU for residents.
+The report goes on to state, “As a starting point, the project will aim at underpinning the voucher scheme of the Wifi4EU project with blockchain technology, allowing for transparent and traceable payment of EU funds to the private companies, which install the Wifi4EU infrastructure.
 It will also provide the citizens with the tools to examine the transactions registered in the ledger.”
-The European Union alongside many other countries worldwide have been very interested in blockchain technology lately.
+The European Union alongside many other countries worldwide has been very interested in blockchain technology lately.

 Canadian Company Evolve Applies for Canada’s First Bitcoin ETF

 Reports detail that the Toronto based startup Evolve funds plans on creating a bitcoin-based exchange-traded fund (ETF) in Canada and hopes it will be approved to be listed on the Toronto Stock Exchange (TSX).
 The new ETF will be called “BITS, ” and the company hopes it can provide mainstream market shares of bitcoin to ordinary investors.
 Raj Lala, the founder of Evolve Funds, explains, “accessing bitcoin is not easy for many and it’s is a very complicated and expensive process as investors are currently unable to trade them in a regular brokerage account.”
 Canada is one of many countries that may see a cryptocurrency exchange-traded fund in the near future.